 To prevent a door lock from freezing, apply deicer through the key hole.
-If the lock becomes frozen, heat the key before inserting it into the key hole, or use the NISSAN Intelligent Key®.
+If the lock becomes frozen, heat the key before inserting it into the key hole or use the remote keyless entry function on the Intelligent Key.

 ANTI-FREEZE